Qatar Sports For All Federation Wraps Up 1St Al Wakrah Challenge Race

 (MENAFN- The Peninsula) QNA

-Doha, Qatar: Qatar Sports for All Federation (QSFA) concluded on Sunday the first edition of the Al Wakrah Challenge race which featured 442 male and female competitors.
+Doha, Qatar: Qatar Sports for All Federation (QSFA) concluded yesterday the first edition of the Al Wakrah Challenge race that featured 442 male and female competitors.

 QSFA's Director of Events and Activities Abdullah Al Dosari expressed his happiness with the great success of the first edition of the race, indicating that the upcoming editions of the race will witness further development.